onflow/flow/docs/content/unity-sdk/guides/ui-usage.md

 *MainUIController.DeployContract()*

 This demonstrates deploying a Smart Contract to an account.
-Enter the name of the contract, the path of its source file and the account address to deploy to, then click the button.
+Enter the name of the contract and the path of its source file, then click Deploy Contract.

 Note that the Contract Name must match the name of the contract in the source file.

-The Contract Source File location is relative to the project’s Assets directory.
+The Contract Source File location is relative to the project's Assets directory.

 **Remove Contract**

 *MainUIController.RemoveContract()*

 Removes a Smart Contract from an account.
-Enter the name of the contract and account address then click the button.
+Enter the name of the contract then click Remove Contract.

 **Update Contract**

 *MainUIController.UpdateContract()*

-Updates a Smart Contract which is already deployed to an account.
-Unlike Deploy Contract, the init() function of the contract is not executed.
-Enter the Contract Name, the path of the updated source file, and account address to update, then click the button.
+Updates a Smart Contract which is already deployed to the signed-in account.
+Unlike Deploy Contract, the `init()` function of the contract is not executed.
+Enter the Contract Name and the path of the updated source file, then click Update Contract.

 Note that the Contract Name must match the name of the contract in the source file, and must also match the name of the existing contract deployed to the account.

-The Contract Source File location is relative to the project’s Assets directory.
+The Contract Source File location is relative to the project's Assets directory.

 Only certain things in a Smart Contract can be modified.
 See this link about Contract Updatability: [https://developers.flow.com/cadence/language/contract-updatability](https://developers.flow.com/cadence/language/contract-updatability).